9 Common Feet Problems and Podiatrists’ Simple Solutions

 Blisters?
 Cover them properly

 If, despite your best efforts, a blister erupts, podiatrists say to please avoid popping it.
 A popped blister is much more vulnerable to infection.
 What to do: Apply antibiotic cream and cover the area with a bandage; it should heal in a few days.
 If it’s especially bad—large, or blood-filled—see a podiatrist immediately, because it could be infected.
+This is especially crucial foot care advice for people with diabetes.

 Shoes rubbing?
 Buy the right bandage